alanbjohnston/CubeSatSim/README.md

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
 The software runs on any Raspberry Pi including the Raspberry Pi 4B, 3B, 3B+, Pi Zero or Pi Zero W.

-See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
 There are two ways to get the CubeSatSim software for your Pi.

 One option is to download the disk image file and write it to a 16GB micro SD card or larger.
 The image is based on Raspberry Pi OS (Rasbian) Lite, dated December 2020.
 All software is installed, you just need to login to change your password and set your amateur radio callsign if you have one.
 You can run the ./update.sh script to update all packages and update and compile the latest CubeSatSim software.